 Introduction to History and Theory of New Media.

 In order to develop a broad understanding of the religious lives of Native Americans, we explore diverse practices and worldviews.
 We begin with an examination of how Native American worldviews are unique and differ from modern-Western worldviews.
 With this grounding, we delve into explorations of the multifaceted history of Native American traditions including the Ghost Dance, the Sun Dance, religious freedom issues pertaining to the use of peyote, struggles over sacred places, and complex native engagements with Christianity.
 (Writing-intensive.)
-Open to first year students only.
 (Same as Religious Studies 129.)
 Maximum enrollment, 20.
-Seth Schermerhorn.
+Meredith Moss.

 Introduction to Asian-American Studies.

 An introduction to Asian-American studies, an interdisciplinary field of inquiry that deals with the history, experiences and cultural production of Americans of Chinese, Japanese, Korean, South Asian, Filipino and Southeast Asian ancestry.
 Topics addressed include the history of Asian immigration to the United States; popular and self-representation of Asians in various cultural media; questions of race and ethnicity; and the category of gender as it is inflected along racial and class lines.
 Counts toward the concentrations in American studies or Asian studies.
 Not open to seniors.
 Maximum enrollment, 16.

 Investigates how to critically interpret and analyze video games and the roles they play in visual and popular culture, and how to test the application of these approaches to various issues in gaming and digital media culture more generally.
 Topics and themes include genre and aesthetics, the game industry, spectatorship, play, narrative, immersion, gender, race, militarism, violence and labor.
 (Writing-intensive.)
 (Same as Cinema and Media Studies 205.)
 Maximum enrollment, 20.